geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - The historical context and inaccuracy of the sentence's portrayal.
   - Reflections on ambivalences and ironies in the novel.
 - Finding Awe and Wonder
-  - Personal anecdote involving the author's son and a brown oak leaf.
+  - Personal anecdote involving John's son and a brown oak leaf.
   - Appreciating aesthetic beauty in ordinary things.
   - The importance of attentiveness and willingness to experience awe.
-  - The author's fondness for humanity's capacity for wonder.
+  - John's fondness for humanity's capacity for wonder.

 ## Lascaux Cave Paintings
 - Introduction to Hand Stencils and Art